JoniVR/VerticalCardSwiper/README.md

     func didEndScroll(verticalCardSwiperView: VerticalCardSwiperView) {

-        // Tells the delegate when scrolling through the cards came to an end.
+        // Tells the delegate when scrolling through the cards came to an end (optional).
     }

     func didDragCard(card: CardCell, index: Int, swipeDirection: SwipeDirection) {